Staying in Thailand’s vibrant capital

 There’s no doubt that most Bangkok hotels offer plenty of bang for your baht at all price ranges.

-These are our favourite mid-range options, where you’ll get more space, facilities and amenities than at the budget options – yet at a much more affordable price point.
+These are our favourite mid-range options, where you’ll get more space, facilities and amenities than the budget picks – yet at a much more affordable price.

 The boutique hotels in this category also impress with impeccable service and unique designs.